raspberrypilearning/cats/en/step_8.md

 ## What next?

-Try the [Flower generator](https://projects.raspberrypi.org/en/projects/flower-generator) project.
-You will learn how to use custom blocks to create flower patterns.
+Try the [Flower generator](https://projects.raspberrypi.org/en/projects/flower-generator) project, where you will use custom blocks to create flower patterns.